Contact us today for a free quote.

 How Can Collington Winter Assist?

-Collington Winter can provide assistance in applications to join the great crested newt district licensing scheme.
+Collington Winter offers developers assistance in applications to join the great crested newt district level licensing scheme.
 If your development is planned in an area which does not offer the scheme, we offer great crested newt surveys and mitigation.

-Please get in touch with our Ecology Director Olivia Collington (Olivia.collington@collingtonwinter.co.uk) for more information on GCN surveys and mitigation.
+Our Ecology Director Olivia Collington has a licence from Natural England.
+Please get in touch (Olivia.collington@collingtonwinter.co.uk) for more information on detailed surveys and mitigation.
 We also provide ecological appraisal and assessment services.

 Contact Us